openlawlibrary/pygls/docs/source/pages/getting_started.rst

 Getting Started
 ===============

-This document explains how to install *pygls* and get started writing Language servers that are based on it.
+This document explains how to install *pygls* and get started writing language servers that are based on it.

 .. note::